corda/corda-solutions/bn-apps/cordapp-updates-distribution/design/design.md

 **CDS as a library**
 ![CDS as library](./resources/cds-as-library.png)

 There are no strict limitations around following one architecture or the other.
 BNs can mix and match depending on their requirements.
-For example BNO might prefer to notify members via email and then they can pull down the repo manually at the later date.
+For example BNO might prefer to notify members via email and then they can pull down artifacts manually at the later date.

 ##### cds-lib